-Presuppositions are triggered in some cases in which a gesture involves the shape of an object, as in (14): TURN-WHEEL triggers the presupposition that the agent has his hand on a wheel.
+Presuppositions are triggered in some cases in which a gesture involves the shape of an object, as in (14): TURN-WHEEL triggers the presupposition that the agent has his hand on a wheel; while to our ear, a control of the form get behind the wheel and TURN-WHEEL fails to trigger such a presupposition - an expected result because the first conjunct suffices to satisfy the presupposition of the second conjunct, with the result that the conjunction as a whole doesn't presuppose anything.

 (14) a.
-Will John TURN-WHEEL-small=> John is next to a wheel
+Is John going to (i) TURN-WHEEL-small